- Summer Heat Making you ANGRY? 3 Tips to Pacify Pitta

 There is a significant difference between what is called “true cinnamon” or “Ceylon cinnamon” and its relative cassia bark, commonly referred to as cinnamon in North America.
 True cinnamon has a sweet, subtle flavor, while cassia’s taste is strong, pungent and even peppery.
 One can identify Ceylon cinnamon by its soft, tan, multi-layered stick that is easy to break up by hand.
 Cassia, on the other hand, is very hard and reddish brown in color and consists of a single thick quill of bark.

-The flavor of cassia cinnamon can be overpowering and can easily dominate a masala chai if too much is used.
+The flavor of cassia cinnamon can be overpowering and can easily dominate a masala chai.
 Using just a little as an accent, however, adds a wonderful taste.
-We prefer the delicate taste of Ceylon cinnamon in our masala chai.
+I prefer the delicate taste of Ceylon cinnamon in masala chai.
 When adding cinnamon to chai, it is better to use the stick than the powder.
 The stick will give your chai a richer taste and prevent it from becoming “muddy,” which happens when fine cinnamon powder does not thoroughly strain out.

 Like this article?
 Want to learn more about chai, India and the pilgrim’s journey?
 Order the wonderful Chai Pilgrimage Coffee Table and Recipe Book today at ChaiPilgrimage.com !